-If you choose a small round aquarium, remember that outwardly round and rectangular aquariums may seem the same size, but a round aquarium always has a smaller volume.
+If you choose a small round aquarium, remember that outwardly round, and rectangular aquariums may seem the same size, but around aquarium always has a lower volume.

 You can create a nano-aquarium in different styles.
 You can decorate your aquarium with stones of different shapes, snags, or plants.

 In the case of small aquariums, the appropriate solution is to abandon the fish and populate the reservoir with shrimps completely.
-In addition, if there are shrimps in the aquarium, you should keep in mind that any objects protruding from the water can contribute to their escape from the aquarium.
+Also, if there are shrimps in the aquarium, you should keep in mind that any objects protruding from the water can contribute to their escape from the aquarium.

-The advantages of mini models include the ability to place them almost anywhere: on a table, bookshelf or in a wall.
+The main advantages of mini models include the ability to place them almost anywhere: on a table, bookshelf, or in a wall.
 This aquarium is easy to transport, and you can quickly and easily relocate it.

 The tank is also perfect for depositing young or mating fish.
 You can use it as an insulator, removing sick or newly acquired individuals.

 As a rule, these miniature aquariums are sold complete with all the necessary equipment.
-Pump, filters, lighting – all neatly and securely mounted in the product itself; there are no extra wires.
+Pump, filters, lighting – all neatly and securely mounted itself; there are no extra wires.